mskcc/ACCESS-Pipeline/README.md

 # Setup

 ### 1. Set up a Virtual Environment
-(Replace "my-virtual-env" with the name of your virtual environment for this project, e.g. innovation-pipeline)
+Replace "my-virtual-env" with the name of your virtual environment for this project, e.g. innovation-pipeline
 ```
+~/Innovation-Pipeline$ pip install virtualenvwrapper
+~/Innovation-Pipeline$ mkvirtualenv ~/my-virtual-env
+~/Innovation-Pipeline$ workon ~/my-virtual-env
-virtualenv ~/my-virtual-env
+(my-virtual-env) ~/Innovation-Pipeline$ add2virtualenv ~/my-virtual-env
-source ~/my-virtual-env/bin/activate
 ```

 ### 2. Install the python tools